Advanced Clinical Practice (Critical Care)

-This course is primarily aimed at doctors, nurses and paramedics caring for critically ill patients.
+This course is primarily aimed at clinicians caring for critically ill patients.

-A flexible, modular structure allows you to study over a three years period starting with the PG Certificate in the first year, then progressing to the PG Diploma in the second and then going on to the MSc stage in the third.
+A flexible, modular structure allows clinicians to become competent Advanced Critical Care Practitioners over a three-year period starting with the PG Certificate in the first year, then progressing to the PG Diploma in the second and then going on to the MSc stage in the third.
 Most modules can also be taken as a stand-alone Postgraduate Award.

 Taught by senior practising clinicians and health care professionals, this is an interactive programme where you will learn through seminars, group work and individual study.

-This course is aimed primarily at doctors, nurses, paramedics and AHPs who work within acute, emergency and critical care environments such as Emergency Departments, Intensive Care Units and Ambulance Services.
-It is ideal for those practitioners who are developing their scope of practice towards an autonomous role.
+This course is aimed primarily at nurses, paramedics and allied healthcare professionals who work within acute, emergency and critical care environments who wants to become an advanced critical care practitioner.

 Applicants who have successfully completed a non-medical prescribing course at another UK HEI and have registered this qualification with their professional body will automatically be granted Recognition of Prior Learning (RPL) of 40 CATS points towards the Independent and Supplementary Prescribing module in year 2.
 Applicants will be required to provide original evidence of their qualification and professional registration of this qualification.